robjohncox/uwsgi-monitor-playground/research.md

-# UWSGI, Prometheus, Grafana and AlertManager
+# UWSGI, Prometheus, Grafana and Alertmanager

-This document summarises a research project into four technologies
+This document summarises a research project to evaluate four technologies

 * __UWSGI__: a web server, specifically the ease of hosting multiple lightweight applications that use the HTTP protocol.